 Alternative uses - In large farm areas where there are Anaerobic Digestion biogas facilities we can send the manure portion directly to AD to pull off the methane helping create more CNG gas for vehicle fuel.
 We recapture the sludge after the AD extracts the methane to further process in the bioreactors as cake.

 This allows us to Lead to a low carbon economy with less dependence on fossil fuels and chemicals and clean up the water in your community.

 We have discovered that in the USA alone there are three million tons of stall residuals being disposed of across the USA inadequate or even illegally.
 HiPoint is a part of the solution and has highlighted 40 potential regions.
 In the UK and Europe, we see from preliminary research adding another 20 to 40 Facilities.

 What’s your mandate policy for ownership?

 We build our own Facilities with local support.
 It starts with a phone call.
-Then we do a validation report in three phases to verify team and region.
+Then we do a validation report in three phases to verify a team and the region.
 The second phase is the feedstock supply and support from the community.
-The third phase is procurement and specific engineering design and the fourth funding and build-out.
+The third phase is procurement and specific engineering design and the fourth is funding and build-out.
 We use the four words of Location.
 Feedstock.
 Support.
 Funding.

 Do you implement your process overseas?